Join the Best Doctorate Program of Acupuncture & Integrative Medicine (DAIM)

 Alhambra Medical University and its following programs are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM):

-including a Doctor of Acupuncture with a Chinese herbal medicine specialization degree completion track
+• including a Doctor of Acupuncture and Herbal Medicine degree completion track

 ACAHM does not accredit any programs at the undergraduate/bachelor level.